jaina00/Survey/README.md

 I have created a trait SurveyTrait and an object Survey.
 SurveyTrait is having the main method and 2 dependencies (input and output).

-This design helped me ensuring that the side effect (console i/p and println) is not in the main code.
+This design helped me ensuring that the side effect (console i/p and println) is not in the main trait.
 And when testing, I was able to mock these dependencies.